KennyVilella/soil_dynamics_julia/docs/src/intersecting_cells.md

 ### Concluding remarks

-When the simulator has the ability to handle multiple buckets, it may be necessary to handle the movement of soil resting on a bucket that intersects with a different bucket separately.
+When the simulator would have the ability to handle multiple buckets, it may be necessary to handle the movement of soil resting on a bucket that intersects with a different bucket separately.
 Additionally, the case where a different bucket blocks the movement of soil to the terrain would need to be addressed.

 ## API